apache/nuttx-apps/system/zmodem/README.txt

       serial speeds and with much smaller buffers (although that has not been verified as of this writing).

-    2018-5-28:
+    2018-5-27:
       Updates to checksum calculations.
 Verified correct operation with hardware flow control using the olimex-stm32-p407/zmodem
       configuration.
 Only the host-to-target transfer was verified.

-      There appears to be problems still host target-to-host transfers and with use of the NuttX versions of rx/sz on the host.
+      This was using the Linux sz utility.
+There appears to still be a problem using the NuttX sz utility running on Linux.

+    2018-5-27:
+      Verified correct operation with hardware flow control using the olimex-stm32-p407/zmodem configuration with target-to-host
+      transfers was verified.
+Again, there are issues remaining if I tried the NuttX rz utility running on Linux.